 A competitor involved in collision in the air must not continue the flight if the structural integrity of the aircraft is in doubt.
-(S10 4.24.5)
+(S10.4.24.5)

 During a navigation along a leg, competitors must not backtrack along the track line against the direction of the task.
-If there is a need to backtrack, competitors must leave the track line and fly back well clear of it before rejoining the track line at an earlier point.